azambrano/ghost-crawler/README.md

 Documentation
 ==========

-In the most simple case you only need to extrac a simple data:
+In the most simple case you only need to extract a simple data:

 ```c#